mcode/mcode-omop/input/pagecontent/index.md

 ### Scope and Assumptions

 * Initial mappings will be unidirectional from mCODE to OMOP Oncology CDM.
 OMOP Oncology to mCODE is currently out of scope and will be considered in the future.
 * Only the minimal and required mCODE data elements will be mapped to OMOP.
-FHIR metadata or supportive data elements that are not relevant to OMOP will be omitted.
+FHIR metadata or supportive data elements that are not relevant to OMOP may be omitted.
+However significant gaps that apply to the either US Core or the FHIR base release will be shared with the HL7-OHDSI community if found during the analysis.

 #### Scope